Phileosopher/commonplace/economics-macro.md

 A country can import more than they're exporting.
 When that happens, they're sending more of *their* money out and are operating at a "trade deficit".
 On the other hand, a country can *acquire* more money by exporting more than they're importing and run a "trade surplus".
 A trade surplus is a nation's means of gaining more economic power long-term by owning the means of getting people to [do things](results.md) later.

 These discrepancies can make it difficult to measure.
 To that end, economists try to use a universal standard.
 For a while, they used the Big Mac Index, which measured the cost for for a Big Mac at a McDonald's restaurant (since the sandwich was all across the world).
 This worked because most of the ingredients had to be locally sourced.

+## Market cycles

+Every market goes through an ebb and flow, and can be described under the domain of "market corrections".

+However, while a market can't be permanently augmented, it *can* be engineered for the timing of the collapse to change.

+- Lowering taxes causes more spending, which prolongs a market collapse.
+- Raising taxes causes a market collapse earlier.
+- Raising a government debt can speed up a market collapse.
+- Extra laws going into effect cause a market to slow down.
+- Removing laws cause markets to improve.

+Most of this is common sense.
+The timing is also predictable if you know who has the government power.

+- A market collapse can [redirect attention](people-image-distortion.md) off a scandal.
+- The quality of the economy can directly affect [an election](politics-systems.md), steering toward the incumbent if it's good and away if it's bad.

+Endless distortions and doping to an economy start doing strange things to it.

+- "Normal" market dynamics start breaking down when the public pays attention and develops any sort of opinion over it (e.g., people start saving more, people are less likely to [change jobs](jobs-1_why.md)).

 ## Additional reading